Soiling (child pooing their pants)

 The soiling may get worse before it gets better.

-If your child poos their pants, it can help to:
+If your child is regularly pooing their pants (soiling), it can help to:

 - set up a regular toilet routine for your child – for example, they could sit on the toilet for 5 minutes every day after each meal and before going to bed